Linear Arboreal Categories: Introduction

 In this paper, we bring these strands together, linking logic, behavioural relations and arboreal categories.
 We do this by generalising and lifting the relationship between the pebble-relation comonad~$\PRk$ and the pebbling comonad~$\Pk$ in order to obtain linear variants of comonads arising from arboreal covers.
 We define a new structure called a \emph{linear arboreal category} by strengthening the definition of an arboreal category.
-Afterwards, we discuss the relationship between arboreal categories and linear arboreal categories We also demonstrate sufficient conditions for when an arboreal category has a unique linear arboreal category associated with it.
-We then provide a categorical definition for several behavioural relations including complete trace equivalence native to a given linear arboreal category.
+Afterwards, we discuss the relationship between arboreal categories and linear arboreal categories.
+We also demonstrate sufficient conditions for when an arboreal category has an associated linear arboreal subcategory.
+We then provide a categorical definition for several behavioural relations including labelled trace equivalence native to a given linear arboreal category.
 This allows us to define a linear arboreal cover for every arboreal cover.

-The linear variants of previously examined arboreal categories generalise the relationships between branching equivalences and linear equivalences (e.g\ bisimulation and trace equivalence), and between tree-like parameters and their linear variants (e.g.\ treewidth and pathwidth).
+The linear variants of previously examined arboreal categories generalise the relationships between branching equivalences and linear equivalences (e.g.\ bisimulation and trace equivalence), and between tree-like parameters and their linear variants (e.g.\ treewidth and pathwidth).
 Further, we show that linear equivalences on Kripke frames and transition systems correspond to truth preservation in linear fragments of logics captured by the branching equivalences.
-As an application of this framework, we define a linear variant of the modal comonad in order to obtain a new Rossman preservation theorem \cite{rossman} and a new van Benthem-Rosen characterisation theorem \cite{benthem,rosen} relating complete trace equivalence with a linear fragment of modal logic.
+As an application of this framework, we obtain new preservation theorems \cite{rossman} and a new characterisation theorem \cite{benthem,rosen} relating labelled trace equivalence with linear fragments of modal logic.
+The latter is based on the work of Otto \cite{otto2006} who introduced a proof combining the finite and infinite cases.
+This work stands in contrast to other recent approaches for capturing behavioural relations in the linear-time branching-time spectrum using category theory.
+In particular, there are two well-known identifiable styles for the categorification of behavioural equivalences; first in the work on graded monads (e.g.\ \cite{preorders}), and the second in the work involving fibrations (e.g.\ \cite{forfree}).